pdizz/pdizz.github.io/_posts/2017-03-22-behavioral-api-testing-with-behat-01.markdown

         Then I should get a "200" response
 {% endhighlight %}

+I've created a behat demo project to go along with this series if you want to follow along [github.com/pdizz/pdizz_behat](https://github.com/pdizz/pdizz_behat).
 In the next article we'll expand on our step definitions and see some more techniques useful in testing different types of API's.